sashastrong/sashastrong.github.io/_teaching/2014-fall-CIIS-CMH.md

 ---

-Served as teaching assistant; helped faculty with a capstone Master's paper course.
+Assisted faculty with a capstone Master's paper course.
 Lectured on academic writing standards and approaches, gave feedback to students on their written work, and consulted with students on their writing and research processes.